-In CHF thousands 2018/19 2017/18
+In CHF thousands 2019/20 2018/19

-Audit fees 350 350
+Audit fees 363 361

-Additional fees 15
+Additional fees 0 0

-Total 350 365
+Total 363 361

-Evaluation and control of the auditors is done by the ARC, which makes recommendations to the Board of Directors.
-In particular, the ARC evaluates the performance, the fees and the independence of the auditors.
+The Audit Committee evaluates and controls the performance (focus on areas that involve significant risk to LEM, ability to provide effective and practical recommendations, open and effective communication and coordination), fees, and independence of the auditors each year.
+It discusses and reviews the scope of the audits, and the resulting feedback.
+Based on this information, it determines which changes and improvements are necessary.
 The auditors report on the results of their audits both orally and in writing.
 Financial statements as well as management letters are discussed in the ARC in the presence of the external auditors.

-During 2018/19 Ernst & Young attended two regular ARC meetings.
+During 2019/20 Ernst & Young attended two regular ARC meetings.